 List of Works P to S

 Panakatere nanny's sacred family lands north in Tai Tokerau.
 Mum was signed over all her siblings land interests up north when she moved there in the 60s.
-When we had all left home she took away our choice to sell our inheritance to the pakeha and gifted the lands back to the smallest land holders.
+When we had all left home she took away our choice to sell our inheritance to the pakeha and the lands went back to the shareholders as was her nature to put the land itself first.

 Pania's Dream The connection from womb to the family tree of our oral history.
-The sacred stone of our ancestors is buried beneath the wharenui and awakens during all occasions on the Pa.
+The sacred stone of our ancestors is buried beneath the wharenui and awakens during all occasions on the Pa to rejoice and be entertained as an entity from the past.

 2025 Size 9Ocm x 75cm Acrylics on Canvas